democracyKim/CS_Study/LeetCode/arrays101/Max_Consecutive_Ones/solution.md

 # [Max Consecutive Ones][maxlink]
 [maxlink]: https://leetcode.com/explore/featured/card/fun-with-arrays/521/introduction/3238/ "link"
 # Intuition
-To find the max one, compare the new possible max and an old max.
+To find the max one, compare the count and the max.

 # Approach
 This problem gives you the number array and numsSize.